MITgcm/MITgcm/doc/examples/cfc_offline/cfc_offline.rst

 :varlink:`offlineForcingCycle` sets the forcing cycle length associated with the offline model data in seconds.
-In this example the offline forcing cycle is 6 days, or 12 offline forcing periods.
-Together :varlink:`deltatToffline`, :varlink:`offlineForcingPeriod` and :varlink:`offlineForcingCycle` determine the value of the 10 digit sequencing tag the model expects files in :filelink:`input_tutorial/data.off <verification/tutorial_cfc_offline/input_tutorial/data.off>` to have.
+In this example the offline forcing cycle is 6 days, or twelve offline forcing periods.
+Together :varlink:`deltatToffline`, :varlink:`offlineForcingPeriod` and :varlink:`offlineForcingCycle` determine the value of the ten digit sequencing tag the model expects files in :filelink:`input_tutorial/data.off <verification/tutorial_cfc_offline/input_tutorial/data.off>` to have.